JakeSteam/blog-personal/_posts/2024-01-02-vienna-reviews.md

     - 'Google Maps'
 ---

-I spent a couple of weeks in December making my way through central Europe, including 2 days in Vienna.
-It was a pretty short visit, but I still managed to fit a fair bit in!
-Here's all the reviews.
+I spent a couple of weeks in December making my way through central Europe, continuing with 2 days in Vienna.
+It was a pretty short visit, but I still managed to fit a fair bit in, including the very famous Schönbrunn Palace!
+Here's reviews of the most memorable places I visited.

-In total, I was in Vienna from the morning of Wed 20th (sleeper train!) to the afternoon of Fri 22nd.
+In total, I was in Vienna from the morning of Wed 20th (sleeper train!) to the morning of Fri 22nd.

 *Note: This is part 2 of 4 from this trip: [Zurich](/zurich-reviews), **Vienna**, Prague, and Berlin.*